 The amount payable to a Shareholder upon redemption will be paid in the relevant Class Currency generally within 3 Business Days of the relevant Dealing Day and in any event within 10 Business Days of the Dealing Deadline.
-A currency conversion will take place on redemption at prevailing exchange rates and the value of the Share expressed in the Class currency will be subject to exchange rate risk in relation to the Base Currency.
+Where a currency conversion will be required to take place on redemption, it will be made at the discretion of the Administrator at prevailing exchange rates at a point prior to the payment of the redemption proceeds but subsequent to the redemption request having been received.
+The value of the Share expressed in the Class currency will be subject to exchange rate risk in relation to the Base Currency and any other relevant currency where the redemption proceeds are payable in another currency.
+All exchange rate risk, as well as any transaction costs (at standard market rates), is borne by the relevant Shareholder.

-The Company or its delegate will, if required by the laws of any relevant jurisdiction, make a withholding from any redemption proceeds payable to a redeeming Shareholder where the Company or tis delegate considers such withholding to be in the best interests of Shareholders.
+The ICAV or its delegate will, if required by the laws of any relevant jurisdiction, make a withholding from any redemption proceeds payable to a redeeming Shareholder.